 Admission to Program

-Applicants must have a minimum 3.0 GPA.
+Applicants must have a GPA of 3.0 or better.
 They must demonstrate a proficiency level in French and the knowledge of language, culture, and literature expected at the conclusion of a baccalaureate major in French.
 Consideration will also be given to students with advanced French competency who have obtained a B.A. in another field.
 They may be admitted as conditionally classified graduate students and are required to remediate or complete all deficiencies before attaining classified status.
-In order to be accepted by the Program, applicants need to send directly to the French Graduate Advisor (see Faculty page) an analytical statement of purpose of approximately 500 words written in English, and another one in French covering the same content, a sample of written work in French (such as a literary dissertation), two letters of recommendation, and make an appointment for an oral interview in French (in person or by phone).
+In order to be accepted by the program, applicants need to send directly to the French graduate advisor (see Faculty page) an analytical statement of purpose of approximately 500 words written in English, and another one in French covering the same content, a sample of written work in French (such as a literary dissertation), two letters of recommendation, and make an appointment for an oral interview in French (in person or by phone).

-Please note that the only upper division courses accepted for the graduate program are the elective courses (for which graduate students are the courses (for which graduate students are also expected to complete additional work) recommended and accepted by the graduate advisor.
+Please note that the only upper-division courses accepted for the graduate program are the elective courses (for which graduate students are also expected to complete additional work) recommended and accepted by the graduate advisor.
 The following courses are not accepted: FR 304, FR 305, and FR 306.